CPieprzyk/VetDirectory/README.md

 If you have any comments on website summaries, ratings, or would like to suggest an additional resource, please contact the [current webmaster](mailto:CPieprzyk@gmail.com).

+###The following resources are rated on a 5 point scale in each of the following categories:
+-Quality of Content
+-Ease of Navigation
+-Overall Rating

+###Search resources by:
+-Species
+-Subject

+##Resource By Species
+-Small Animal Only
+-Large Animal Only
+-Mixed Animal

+##Resource By Subject

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/CPieprzyk/VetDirectory/edit/master/README.md) to maintain and preview the content for your website in Markdown files.